Aapoxz/Number-guessing-game/README.md

 # Number-guessing-game
 Simple number guessing game made in python
+Created by Aapox

+# To-Do
+- Add more tries